kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

 [Note: A *CPU hyperthread* is a common example of a thread execution unit. --end note]

-Hierarchical topology of thread execution resources.
+Hierarchical locality-topology of thread execution resources.

 .. code-block:: c++